 If your company doesn’t already use a KPI dashboard, it likely will do so in the nearest future.
-Business dashboards that display real-time data and indicate a company’s overall performance are becoming increasingly popular.
+Business dashboard that displays real-time data and indicates company’s overall performance is becoming increasingly popular.

 The main benefit of a KPI dashboard tool is that it collects all the data from separate tools used by various teams and combines it on a single dashboard.
 Instead of visiting tens of different websites and online tools to gather information about the company’s performance, team leaders can access all the relevant data in a matter of seconds.

-If you haven’t heard much about business dashboards, don’t worry.
+If you haven’t heard much about project dashboards, don’t worry.
 We’ve got it covered for you.

 Read the beginner’s guide here: